📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution intellectual contribution to research chimpanzee and bonobo emotional expressions- involved as co-authors
+PI Contribution intellectual collaboration for research chimpanzee and bonobo emotional expressions- involved in publications co-authors

-Collaborator Contribution leading a collaborative research study on chimpanzee emotional expressions
+Collaborator Contribution lead a collaborative research study on chimpanzee emotional expressions

 Start Year 2021